dqops/dqo/docs/working-with-dqo/compare-tables-between-data-sources.md

-# Create and run table comparisons
+---
+title: How to Perform Table Comparisons?
+Examples and Possible Errors
+---
+# How to Perform Table Comparisons?
+Examples and Possible Errors
-Read this manual to understand how to compare tables between data sources using DQOps.
-Table comparison (reconciliation) enables detection of data accuracy issues.
+Learn how to compare tables between data sources.
+A table comparison (data reconciliation) enables detection of discrepancies and data accuracy issues.

 ## Overview